 Netflix has come a long way in using customer feedback for product usability.
 Their journey started out with the 5-star rating system, they asked the customers to rate their experience on viewing the movie/series.
 But then they switched to the thumbs up/down rater, why?

 This simple switch increase engagement by a wild 200%.
-What you can learn from Netflix’s case is the importance of using the right rating system to feedback response.
+What you can learn from Netflix’s case is the importance of using the right rating system to feedback responses.

 We help our users to select the correct rating system by explaining the use cases first and automatically matching the rater for the project.

-- For getting customer engagement and simple interaction type of feedback, the most intuitive thumbs up/down rater is best
+- Getting customer engagement and simple interaction type of feedback, the most intuitive thumbs up/down rater is best

-- For measuring customers’ loyalty you should use NPS and always include a text field
+- Measuring customers’ loyalty you should use NPS and always include a text field

-- For understanding customer satisfaction a 5-star rating system or emoji faces (angry to happy) would allow you to receive the most appropriate scale of feedback that is then digestible and actionable.
+- Understanding customer satisfaction a 5-star rating system or emoji faces (angry to happy) would allow you to receive the most appropriate scale of feedback that is then digestible and actionable.

 In Mailchimp, users can conveniently submit feedback via their subtle feedback button.
 There are 3 formats where the users can decide how they want to convey their opinions.

-The pros of having various feedback tools is that the users can use the most suitable way depending on the feedback situation.
-For example, when talking about a specific feature usability, a tool to point to elements or annotate on the page is helpful.
+The pros of having various feedback tools are that the users can use the most suitable way depending on the feedback situation.
+For example, when talking about specific feature usability, a tool to point to elements or annotate on the page is helpful.

 The cons of showing the users a list of feedback tools is that it may confuse the users even more.
 Which becomes the friction in them actually going through with the feedback.

 Intercom, the customer communication tool, also is collecting feedback in multiple places within their application and on their website.
-Here you can see the new feature announcement page, each article has a rating feedback for the readers to reach on.
+Here you can see the new feature announcement page, each article has rating feedback for the readers to reach on to.